bonsairobo/ilattice3/README.md

 In addition to the `FnLatticeMap` and `VecLatticeMap`, there are:
 * `ChunkedLatticeMap`: a sparse lattice map implemented as a hash map of `VecLatticeMap`s
-* `ChunkedPaletteLatticeMap`: a `ChunkedLatticeMap` with an additional layer of palette compression
+* `PaletteLatticeMap`: a `ChunkedLatticeMap` where data shared between voxels lives in a separate "palette" vector

 Other miscellaneous features:
-* fast LZ4 compression of `VecLatticeMap`
 * conversion to/from VOX format
 * conversion to/from RgbaImage format